icarusfactor/openstack-Installs/elkstack/ELK_INSTALL_CENTOS7.6.md

 ______

-23. click on "Connect to your Elasticsearch index" under the title: Use Elasticsearch data.
+23. Click on "Connect to your Elasticsearch index" under the title: Use Elasticsearch data.

 Click on "Index Patterns"